ccp84/c25k/README.md

             name_list.append(runner.id) # append the id of each runner in the list to the empty list initialised at the start return name_list # return this list to be used when the signed_up field of a run is called
 ```
 A list `runner_list` is populated from running a query to retrieve all currently linked users on the many:many `run.runners` field.
-Then to return useable data to the django template, this list is iterated and the user id field for each object contained in the link is pushed into a blank list `name_list`.
+Then to return useable data to the Django template, this list is iterated and the user id field for each object contained in the link is pushed into a blank list `name_list`.
 This is then returned by the method and is ready for use when called in the template.
 ```html
 {% if user.id in run.signed_up %}
                 <button type="submit" name="run_id" value="{{run.id}}">